 NOTE: Coursework completed at institutions other than the University of Colorado will NOT affect the CU GPA.

-A student seeking to return to the college from academic suspension must have attained a cumulative University of Colorado grade point average of at least 2.250 (2.000 for students matriculating at CU-Boulder prior to Fall 2011) to continue with an engineering degree.
+A student who was placed on academic suspension (sitting out from “Main Campus” classes) must attain a cumulative University of Colorado grade point average of at least 2.250 (2.000 for students matriculating at CU-Boulder prior to Fall 2011) to continue with an engineering degree.
 Students may also be eligible to resume enrollment in "Main Campus" classes by completing non-CU coursework after the point of academic suspension to attain a "virtual GPA" of at least 2.250, but students interested in this option must contact the Assistant Dean for Students BEFORE enrollment in any non-CU courses (students must have an approved Academic Contract in place BEFORE exercising this option so students contacting the college AFTER enrollment in non-CU courses are not eligible for this option).
 NOTE: In all cases, coursework completed at institutions other than the University of Colorado, but these grades will NOT be used in computing a student’s GPA.)
-Once the required CU GPA has been attained, the student then needs to contact the college’s Assistant Dean for Students by email or letter, requesting to return from academic suspension.
+Once the required CU GPA has been attained, the student should contact the college’s Assistant Dean for Students by email or letter, requesting to return from academic suspension.
 The student must address what major they are currently interested in pursuing and what has changed such that the student will be academically successful in resuming Main Campus coursework and completing an engineering undergraduate degree program.
-Please also let us know the semester you wish to return.